Planning a Portugal West Coast road trip and want to skip the crowds?

 How do you get around the Portugal west coast?

 The easiest and most flexible way is by car or campervan.
-A rental car is fine for most travellers, but if you’re road tripping in a camper (like we do), just be aware of vehicle height/width limits in smaller villages.
+A rental car is fine for most travellers, but if you’re road tripping in a rental camper (your own – like we do, or a rental camper), just be aware of vehicle height/width limits in smaller villages.

 Why drive Portugal’s West Coast instead of using public transport?